Delicious Types Of Winter Squash Nutrition Facts

 Remove stem from pumpkin, rinse, and make several slits through the skin with a sharp knife.
 Bake at 350°F for about an hour.
 Remove from the oven and let sit until cooled.
 Cut the top portion off [around where the stem would be], remove seeds, and scoop out flesh.

+I’ve been known to add pumpkin to my hummus and stir into my yogurt.
 Of course, you can always use it for baking!
 The color of sugar pumpkins closely resembles a deep orange sweet potato.
 Both vegetables are rich in vitamin A.

 Spaghetti Squash